cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/transaction-system.rst

 tasks (mappers and reducers) and MapReduce helpers (such as partitioners and comparators) are always run inside a transaction: the long-running transaction that encapsulates an entire MapReduce job (see :ref:`above <transaction-system-transactions-mapreduce>`).
+Please see :ref:`Transactions and Spark <spark-transactions>` for how to use transactions in Spark programs.

 For all other lifecycle methods and for service handlers, the implicit transaction can be turned off by annotating the method with ``@TransactionPolicy(TransactionControl.EXPLICIT)``.